Many companies offer budget billing as an option for paying home utility bills, but is budget billing a wise choice for you?

 At year’s end, the billing system compares the amount of energy you actually used with the amount you paid during the year.
 If you paid more than you used, you get a refund credit on your next bill.
 If you paid less than you used, you get billed for the additional amount at the end of the year.

 Most companies don’t charge customers for budget billing.
 They see it as a way to help customers plan their budgets more easily, but they’re also reducing the chances that a customer won’t be able to pay the bill during periods of high usage.

 For instance, running your furnace a lot in January can lead to a shockingly high natural gas bill.
-And running your central air unit constantly in July and August can lead to an expensive electricity bill in your mailbox.
+And running your central air unit constantly in July and August can lead to an expensive electricity bill.

 Is Budget Billing the Right Choice for You?

 The budget billing concept has its pros and cons.
 Let’s take a look at some of the more common discussion points about budget billing.

 Energy bills do tend to fluctuate — sometimes quite a bit — each month.
 Having a fixed utility payment aids in better budgeting for monthly expenses.

 Budget billing helps people avoid super high summer or winter bills.

 Cold winter weather in Northern states and piping hot summers in Southern states can result in astronomically high energy bills.
 Budget billing averages out your annual energy costs so that you don’t have to pay hundreds of extra dollars during peak usage months.

 Budget billing can lull people into using more energy.